infamousjoeg/workshop-orchestration/README.md

     * 3 required non-char (integer, symbol).
 * Active Directory User Membership to CyberArk Users Security Group
   * As defined in [config.ps1](config.ps1).
-* CyberArk EPVUser Licensed User Account
+* CyberArk LDAP Directory Mapping
-  * LDAP integration with CyberArk consumes an EPVUser license and creates an LDAP-based identity within PrivateArk.
+  * This is created specifically for all workshop ACL.
+Adds "Add Safe" authorization on Users.
 * CyberArk Safe
-  * Safe Name: `RESTAPIWorkshop1`, etc.
+  * Safe Name: `SafeRESTAPIWorkshop1`, etc.
   * Description: `REST API Workshop Safe for User 1`, etc.
-  * Managing CPM: `PasswordManager`
+  * Managing CPM: N/A
-  * Number of Versions Retention: `1`
+  * Number of Days Retention: `0`
-    * This is for easier teardown of the workshop environments.
+    * This is for instant teardown of the workshop environments.
 * CyberArk User Account Added as CyberArk Safe Owner
   * Active Directory User added to CyberArk Safe with the following permissions:
     * `UseAccounts                             = $True`